 For everything else – there is Transport for London

 There is an extensive network of public transport available.
-It covers all possible ways of travelling throughout the city.
+It covers all possible ways of traveling throughout the city.
 Well, maybe except air, but you gotta give drones a few more decades.
-With plenty of links and connections you can mostly travel from anywhere to anywhere.
+With plenty of links and connections, you can mostly travel from anywhere to anywhere.
 This includes the nearby neighbouring countries and especially France.
 Honestly, transport is great, considering the challenges of transporting 8.3 million people every day.

 Each of those is actually provided by different subsidiaries.
 However, you will learn to hate Transport for London every time the public transport fails you.

 If not impossible, it’s quite worthless to memorise the routes, timings and station locations for every type of transport you use.
 In the mobile era, there is an app for everything, but you will definitely fall in love with City Mapper.
 This is an amazing route and time calculator.
-It works for several big cities around the world and adds more to it’s database constantly.
+It works for several big cities around the world and adds more to its database constantly.

 In London, you will call this your best friend as it will effortlessly guide you through the city, all types of transportation and get you where you want to be on time.

 Note: “On time” is a relative term in London.
-Sometimes, “on time” means fourty minutes late, as the train you’ve been waiting for never shows up because of…whatever..
+Sometimes, “on time” means fourty minutes late, as the train you’ve been waiting for never shows up because of whatever.

 Just buy a bike already